JiaxiLi1995/REITs/Betas.md

 </tr>
 </tbody>
 </table>
 It seems that the distribution for REITs betas and non-REITs betas are similar.
+With the Kurtosis estimation, it seems that the 5 year window REITs would have a more similar distribution as the non-REITs.

 Number of REITs at each month
 -----------------------------